carolinecappello/carolinecappello.github.io/_pages/research.md

 #### Conservation of rare and endangered species:

-Populations of rare and endangered species have urgent conservation needs yet are often among the most difficult to study.
+Populations of rare and endangered species have urgent conservation needs yet can be among the most difficult to study.
 The Galapagos penguin is Endangered on the IUCN Red List, and its population is small and remote.
-My work with this species aims to reveal components of its natural history, behavior, and demography that will aid in developing effective conservation strategies.
+My work with this species aims to reveal components of its natural history, behavior, and population dynamics that will aid in developing effective conservation strategies.
 For example, I tested the accuracy of less invasive methods (e.g. morphometric measurements, subtle markings on otherwise monomorphic plumage) for determining the sex of individual